jopemachine/baekjoon-cli-utils/README.md

 Commands
-  create		Create the problem source code on the subdirectory, and fetch tests. test			Find, compile and run a problem source code. add-test		Add additional test manually. open			Open the problem's URL in your browser. commit		Commit the problem source code to Git. clear-test	Clear the specified problem's test.
+  create		Create the problem source code on the subdirectory, and fetch tests. test			Find, compile and run a problem source code. add-test		Add additional test manually by code editor. edit-test		Edit test manually by code editor. open			Open the problem's URL in your browser. commit		Commit the problem source code to Git. clear-test	Clear the specified problem's test.